Fusilier: Germany

 This was a special case, as it was also classed as Schützen (sharpshooter): this designation originally signified a type of Jäger (rifleman, literally 'hunter'), and thus the regiment wore the Jäger-style dark green uniform.

-The various Fusilier regiments and battalions in the German Imperial Army of 1914 did not have any single distinctions of dress or equipment to distinguish them as fusiliers.
+The various fusilier regiments and battalions in the German Imperial Army of 1914 did not have any distinctive dress or equipment to distinguish them as fusiliers.
 Individual regiments did, however, have special features worn with the dark blue full dress.
 Some of these features were maintained on the field grey dress of the trenches right up to 1918.
 As examples in full dress, the Guard Fusiliers had nickel buttons and yellow shoulder straps, and the 80th Fusiliers special braiding on collars and cuffs (deriving from their origin as the Elector of Hesse's Guards).
 When a regiment was permitted the distinction of a horse-hair plume on the pickelhaube, for fusiliers it was always black.
-This included the third (Fusilier) Battalion of those regiments normally distinguished by a white horse-hair plume.
+This included the third (fusilier) battalion of those regiments normally distinguished by a white horse-hair plume.

-In World War II, the elite German Division Großdeutschland contained a regiment titled Panzerfüsiliere ('Armoured Fusiliers'), to maintain the old German traditions.
-This was again titular, as in organisation, appearance and tactical use they were essentially Panzergrenadiere.
-The modern German Army has no fusiliers.
+In World War II, the elite Panzer-Grenadier-Division Großdeutschland contained a regiment honorifically titled Panzerfüsiliere ('Armoured Fusiliers'), organised identically to its sister Panzergrenadier regiment within the division.
+Later in the war, a number of infantry divisions had a fusilier battalion or regiment attached to them, which was to act as a bicycle-mounted reconnaissance or reserve, but were otherwise equipped and used largely the same as regular infantry.
+Currently, the Bundeswehr has no units bearing the 'fusilier' title.